Search Results for

 Overtime Calculation

-The list Overtime is similar to the list Target/Actual Comparison.
-In the Target/Actual Comparison list you can chose a time range for the calculation of actual and planned hours of work, whereas the Overtime list calculates the overtime from the joining date of the employee on.
+The list User -> Overtime per Effective Date is similar to User -> Target-Actual Hours Comparison.
+In User -> Target-Actual Hours Comparison you can choose a time range for the calculation of actual and planned hours of work, whereas User -> Overtime per Effective Date calculates the overtime from the joining date of the employee on.

 The overtime is calculated considering the Working Time Weight and the Included Overtime.

-There is a menu item Overtime Correction, that allows you to manually set the overtime for an employee for a specific date (e.g. to correct incomplete time sheet entries or when paying out overtime).
+There is a menu item User -> Overtime Corrections that allows you to manually set the overtime for an employee for a specific date (e.g. to correct incomplete time sheet entries or when paying out overtime).

 Note